 The governors assess whether the use of going concern is appropriate i.e. whether there are any material uncertainties related to events or conditions that may cast significant doubt on the ability of the company to continue as a going concern.
 The governors make this assessment in respect of a period of at least one year from the date of authorisation for issue of the financial statements and have concluded that the Academy has adequate resources to continue in operational existence for the foreseeable future and there are no material uncertainties about the Academy Trust's ability to continue as a going concern, thus they continue to adopt the going concern basis of accounting in preparing the financial statements.
-This rationale is demonstrated by the fact that even though the Academy has a forecast deficit position for FY 22/23 of £408K, it has reserves of £1,283K at 31 August 2022.
+This rationale is demonstrated by the fact that the Academy has a forecast breakeven position for FY 23/24 and has reserves of £1,121K at 31 August 2023.